 - Enable Panopto within Canvas to begin using it in your course right away (PDF)

-- How to record in Panotpo from Canvas (PDF)
+- How to record in Panopto from Canvas

 - In-depth how-to videos on recording, editing, and viewing analytics in Panopto